gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_module.rst

 ====================================================

 | The MOVEMotor module is required to control the MOVEmotor buggy.
-| THere are 2 major versions of the MOVEMotor: v2 and v3.1
+| There are 2 major versions of the MOVEMotor: v2 and v3.1

 | Download the v2 module file :download:`MOVEMotor_v2.py module <files/MOVEMotor_v2.py>`.